spinner

 CSCAN_FILETYPE: "PDF" or "JPEG"

-In this sample we are demonstrating code that accepts base64 encoded data for both PDF or JPEG, and we will be saving our final output as a multipage PDF file.
+In this sample we are demonstrating code that accepts base64 encoded data for both PDF or JPEG.
 You can build support for both format types or implement just the code required for your expected format.

 $baseFileName = $namePrefix . '_' . date('YmHis');